Menu Menu

 Click here to view the CJ 2022 trailer

-This year's graphic features a captivating cyber-punk style illustration of a Daruma doll.
-In Japanese tradition, writing a Kanji character and filling in one eye on the doll symbolizes a wish.
-Our wish was for global COVID-19 control and a return to normalcy.
-Through this Daruma doll artwork, we convey optimism and the power of perseverance to achieve our goals.
+This year's graphic features a stunning cyber-punk style Daruma doll illustration.
+In Japanese tradition, writing a Kanji character and filling in one eye symbolizes making a wish.
+The artwork represents hope for global COVID-19 recovery and a return to normal life.
+This beautiful Daruma doll design captures the spirit of optimism and the enduring power of perseverance in achieving meaningful goals.

 Click here to see the case study for this work.